-In this guide I’ll show you how to make profit in TF2 and exactly how I do it, it’s a collection of different trading guides and techniques that I use to make profit with, it’s nothing overly complicated and everyone can get started doing what I have done.
+In this guide I’ll show you how to make a profit in TF2 and exactly how I do it, it’s a collection of different trading guides and techniques that I use to make a profit, it’s nothing overly complicated and everyone can get started doing what I have done.
 The title isn’t made to be bragging, I earned my profit over years of trading and it has taken a lot of time and effort to earn what I have earned.
-A word of warning before you start reading this guide, don’t expect to earn some mad profit without putting time and effort into the trading, trading takes a lot work before you’ll see any great profit.
+A word of warning before you start reading this guide, don’t expect to earn some mad profit without putting time and effort into the trading, trading takes a lot of work before you’ll see any great profit.

 This guide contains affiliate links, click them to support the site, otherwise don’t.

-How to make profit with TF2 Unusuals
+How to make a profit with TF2 Unusuals

-What I do is pretty straightforward really, I start with placing listings up on Backpack.tf looking to buy a variety of unusuals, I tend ask to buy hats a little bit under the market value.
+What I do is pretty straightforward really, I start with placing listings up on Backpack.tf looking to buy a variety of unusuals, I tend to ask to buy hats a little bit under the market value.
 I then wait for buyers coming to be me willing to sell their unusuals.
-Just because I bought it under market value I now can resell the unusual for it’s actual market value (or near it), I usually aim for around 1 key profit/trade.
+Just because I bought it under market value I now can resell the unusual for its actual market value (or near it), I usually aim for around 1 key profit/trade.

 What to buy the Unusuals for?

 At the moment of writing this guide the lowest priced unusual is around 8 keys, knowing what the cheapest unusuals is worth helps me when I’m placing my buy listings, I don’t have to keep track of all the current prices of all the unusuals and effects because I know if I buy any unusual hats at 8 keys I will at least make back that I invested.
-This let’s me easily create hundreds of listings for that same minimum price, and the more buy listings I have up the more likely somebody will sell their hats to me.
+This lets me easily create hundreds of listings for that same minimum price, and the more buy listings I have up the more likely somebody will sell their hats to me.

 As you may have guessed this works the best if you have a lot of keys to buy unusuals for, I also use a trade bot that does the trade for me, but this would work manually also, it just takes more time.